inf380p/inf380p.github.io/_posts/exercises/2022-11-10-projectplan.md

 This doesn't have to be long (1-2 paragraphs and a list), but it should reflect lots of thought.
 The more work you do in the planning phase in terms of thinking through (and perhaps trying out) your ideas the easier the execution phase will be.
-If you've started your final, include a **duplicate** of your code (and keep working on the original).
+If you've started any code that you intend to use in your final, include an embedded **duplicate** of your code (and then keep working on the original, not the duplicate).